mauriciovigolo/keycloak-angular/README.md

 Only the latest version of Angular in the table above is actively supported.
 This is due to the fact that compilation of Angular libraries is [incompatible between major versions](https://angular.io/guide/creating-libraries#ensuring-library-version-compatibility).

-_Note_: Only in keycloak-angular **v.9** there is the need to add `allowSyntheticDefaultImports: true` in the tsconfig.json file in your project.
-This is related to this [issue in the keycloak project](https://github.com/keycloak/keycloak/issues/9045), to update the typescript definitions file.
+_Note_: Only for keycloak-angular **v.9**, there is the need to add `allowSyntheticDefaultImports: true` in the tsconfig.json file in your project.
+This is related to this [issue in the keycloak project](https://github.com/keycloak/keycloak/issues/9045).
 From keycloak-angular v.10 on, there is no need to set this configuration.

 #### Choosing the right keycloak-js version